Can this startup engineer a better baby formula?

 The first step to that innovation was to create their own manufacturing facility, rather than go through one of the companies that have long dominated the formula manufacturing space.
 It would have been easier to follow that traditional route—if they had, Belldegrun says, they could have been on the market within a year—but instead, they wanted to build everything themselves, from the ground up.
 ByHeart will have its own manufacturing facility, supply chain, and in-house research and development capabilities, and is currently completing its own clinical trial with 300 babies involved, which it says is the largest in the U.S. for a new infant formula brand in the last 25 years (For comparison, a trial first posted in December 2020 by Nara Organics had 160 participants; a 2019-completed trial by Nestlé had 194 participants.)

 “We believe that the more you control of the process, the more you control the quality of the formula, and you can truly create the best nutrition for babies,” Belldegrun says.
-ByHeart spent nearly five years, he adds, working with pediatric nutritionists and breast milk researchers to develop its formula—one he says uses breast milk “as blueprint.”
+ByHeart spent nearly five years, he adds, working with pediatric nutritionists and breast milk researchers to develop its formula—one he says uses breast milk “as a blueprint.”
 Whereas other formulas often use proteins from skimmed milk or whey concentrates, ByHeart says it worked with breast milk researchers and pediatric nutritionists to create its own recipe and source its own proprietary protein blend “that gets closer to breast milk protein than ever before.”
-ByHeart is pending FDA registration of its infant formula and facility which is required prior to entering the U.S. market.
+ByHeart is awaiting FDA registration of its infant formula and facility which is required prior to entering the U.S. market.
 Devon Kuehn, a board-certified pediatrician and neonatologist, is ByHeart’s chief medical officer; 12 other experts are involved with the company.

 How parents feed their babies is deeply personal, and it was personal to Funt.
 With her first child, she chose to introduce formula because she was going back to work.
 With her second, she introduced formula because her appendix ruptured.
 “I used formula with both kids once by medical necessity and once entirely by personal choice,” she says, “but in either case, I and all parents really deserve to feel confident in the first food that we feed our babies.”